conduits-link/frontend/README.md

 ### Run with built-in API

-This is the easiest way to run Noteworthy, as it uses the local API built into the frontend.
-This means that all files are stored/read from the system of the machine that Noteworthy is running on.
+This is the easiest way to run Conduit, as it uses the local API built into the frontend.
+This means that all files are stored/read from the system of the machine that Conduit is running on.
 However, there is obviously no syncing between different machines or choices of generative AI usage (there is only currently support for OpenAI locally).

 1. Add the following environment variables to a `.env.local` file in the root directory of this project: